storydivision/storydivision-tools/silence_trimmer/README.md

 # Silence Trimmer

 A Python wrapper for ffmpeg that automatically trims silence from video and audio files.
 This tool uses ffmpeg's silence detection and removal filters to analyze and trim silence where it exists.
-Works with MP4 and MP3 input files on Linux and macOS.
+Works with all common audio and video formats that ffmpeg supports on Linux and macOS.

 ## Features

-- 🎬 Process MP4 videos and MP3 audio files
+- 🎬 Process all common video formats (MP4, MKV, AVI, MOV, WebM, FLV, etc.)
+- 🎵 Process all common audio formats (MP3, M4A, FLAC, WAV, AAC, OGG, OPUS, etc.)
 - 🔇 Intelligent silence detection and removal
 - 📁 Batch process entire directories
 - ⚙️ Customizable silence thresholds and padding